Arias lawyers continue push to keep her appeal from public

 Prosecutors have argued there’s a legal presumption that appeals will be public and that Arias’ lawyers didn’t adequately explain why the appeal brief should be sealed.

-Arias’ reply filed Wednesday cites previous court orders requiring that the case records be kept from the public.
-The reply also cites an “absurd level of interest” in Arias’ case.
+Arias’ reply filed Wednesday cites previous court orders requiring that case records be kept from the public.
+The reply also cites an “absurd level of interest” in the case.

 Most Read Nation & World Stories